rails/rails/guides/source/getting_started.md

 ![Application flowchart](images/getting_started/application_flowchart.png)

-We've now successfully connected all the different parts of our Rails application together: the router, the controller, the action, the model and the view.
+We've now successfully connected all the different parts of our Rails application together: the router, the controller, the action, the model, and the view.
 With this connection, we have finished the first action of our application.